Toe Running: Are There Benefits?

 Transitioning to Toe Running

-If you are training for something and want to continue logging miles you should switch your shoes before putting more miles on.
-While you transition yourself into minimalist shoes with the intention of becoming a forefoot striker, you need to only wear those while toe running.
-When logging other miles you need to put on your old trainers.
+If you are training for something and want to continue logging miles, switch your shoes before putting more miles on.
+While you transition yourself into minimalist shoes to become a forefoot striker, you need only to wear those while toe running.
+When logging other miles, you need to put on your old trainers.

 Easing In With Intervals